vighv/widow_arm_teleop/README.md

 # widow_arm_teleop
-Teleoperation of Trossen WidowX arm using arbotix_gui
+ROS Package for tele-operation of Trossen WidowX arm using arbotix_gui

+Put these files in the /src of a catkin workspace

 Usage: roslaunch widow_arm_teleop widow_arm_teleop.launch
 In another terminal: arbotix_gui